skoolkid/skoolkit/sphinx/source/skool-macros.rst

 data) with base addresses 30000, 30009, 30018 and 30027.
 The image file is
 named `sprite.png`.

-The scale, mask type, transparency index and alpha value of the image created by the ``#UDGS`` macro are copied from the last frame used to populate the array (corresponding to the bottom-right UDG).
+Unless specified by macro arguments, the scale, mask type, transparency index and alpha value of the image created by the ``#UDGS`` macro are copied from the last frame used to populate the array (corresponding to the bottom-right UDG).

 The integer parameters of the ``#UDGS`` macro may contain :ref:`replacement fields <replacementFields>`.